Canon 6D Mark II vs Nikon D4S

 Studio photographers will appreciate that the Nikon D4S (unlike the 6D Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the D4S has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D4S has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D4S was succeeded by the Nikon D5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 6D Mark II and D4S can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Nikon D4S Manual.

 So what is the bottom line?
 Is the Canon 6D Mark II better than the Nikon D4S or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.